 Visibility performance is assessed as the distance at which 5 lux is reached and continuously maintained until the vehicle is at most 10 m away, or 15 m for the left edge of the straightaway.
 The distance is defined as the travel distance of the vehicle along the center of the travel lane (the arc of the curve for curved tests) to the origin ('x' in Figure 2).
-For each visibility illuminance measurement point listed in Table 3, the overall 5 lux distance is obtained by averaging the results from three valid tests.
+For each visibility illuminance measurement point listed in Table 3, the overall 5 lux distance is assigned using three valid tests.
+The average distance measured in the three tests is taken as the overall 5 lux distance, provided that the minimum measured distance is 90 percent or more of the average.
+The minimum 5 lux distance is used as the overall distance when it is less than 90 percent of the average from the three tests.
 Example visibility illuminance data are shown in Figure B1 in Appendix B.